ile/ile.github.io/_posts/2017-02-27-start-updated.md

 It's generally updated all over, some little features may have been removed that were more of a distraction in my opinion, and some features are added.
 One nice feature was that it now fetches the icons automatically, and **for this it requires more relaxed permissions**.
 Nothing to worry about the permissions, it still won't bite.

-[Here's the link.](https://chrome.google.com/webstore/detail/start/iniabgbbmccaomaocmhcfioahgipigbh?hl=en-US) I'm switching back to this extension myselr, after using the default Chrome start page for a while.
+[Here's the link.](https://chrome.google.com/webstore/detail/start/iniabgbbmccaomaocmhcfioahgipigbh?hl=en-US) I'm switching back to this extension myself, after using the default Chrome start page for a while.
 So should you, probably.

 If something got broken, or you have any feedback, please tell below.